kshitijl/wedding-website/index.md

 ###### [Cragmont Rock Park](https://maps.app.goo.gl/AuwZqEi6EHYFj8p8A), Berkeley, CA

 ##### How to get there
-We recommend taking an uber from the Downtown Berkeley bart station or carpool.
+We recommend taking an Uber from the Downtown Berkeley BART station or carpool.

 ##### Food
 We will provide pastries & coffee, bring any other treats you want to share.